Guide to Plagiarism, Research and Referencing

 In-text citations

 In-text citations indicate where a source has been used for a fact, opinion, or idea.
-They are placed within the sentence or paragraph where the information is used.
+They are placed within the sentence, paragraph or table where the information is used.
+Remember to include a reference every time you present information which is not common knowledge to a lay person (not in the industry).

 Rules for In-Text Citations in Harvard Style